kerryb/cucumber-matchers-demo/README.md

 end
 ```

-Now if we arrange for the widget code (but not its name or price), the feature
+Now if we arrange for the widget code to be written to the CSV (but not its
-passes.
-We should probably test the rest of the row content too.
-Here&rsquo;s the
+name or price), the feature passes.
+We should probably test the rest of the row
-expanded step definition:
+content too.
+Here&rsquo;s the expanded step definition:

 ```ruby
 Then "the CSV file contains information about my widgets" do